Planning to visit Lake Balaton in Hungary? It’s the largest lake in Central Europe, and a popular summer destination.

 There’s a long tradition of fishing at Lake Balaton, and despite a relatively low-depth, there is a variety of fishes in the lake.
 The Zander is perhaps the most famous catch along with eels, pike, carp, and catfish.

 If you want to go fishing here, you’ll need to obtain a fishing license, which you can get in angler shops or at campsites.

 Flora and Fauna

 Balaton is not only popular for those who want to swim and relax in the sun.
-The area surrounding the lake is also home to a rich flora and fauna.
-For example, there are almond trees, figs, pomegranates and vineyards that are scattered across the landscape.
+The area surrounding the lake is also home to rich flora and fauna.
+For example, there are almond trees, figs, pomegranates, and vineyards that are scattered across the landscape.